Impact of the Gaza War (2008–2009): Medical facilities and equipment

 Weakened by the eighteen-month Blockade of the Gaza Strip, as of 31 December the central drug store reported that 105 drugs and 255 medical supplies of the essential drug and supplies list are still unavailable, and approximately 20 percent of the ambulances were grounded due to lack of spare parts.
 Ambulances are experiencing difficulties in reaching the injured because of continuous fire.
 Hospitals reporting severe gas shortages expect total depletion in the coming days.
 As a result of shortages, the WFP distributed canned meat and high energy biscuits.
 The World Health Organization reported that at least 1,000 medical machines were out of order, with shortage of equipment and spare parts.
-Sources from the Palestinian Ministry of Health reported that the situation on 2 January, while extremely precarious, has stabilized after the arrival of medical supplies.
+Sources from the Gaza Health Ministry reported that the situation on 2 January, while extremely precarious, has stabilized after the arrival of medical supplies.

 From 4 January, all of Gaza City hospitals were without main electricity, depending on back-up generators that were close to collapse.
 From 4 to 5 January, UNRWA was forced to shut down 19 health centers due to hostilities in the area, and Ministry of Health closed down generators at ambulance stations, vaccine stores, labs and warehouses due to the lack of fuel to run the generators until more was delivered.
 There existed an urgent need for strong pain killers, body gas, bed sheets for wrapping the dead, and for neuro-, vascular-, orthopedic- and open heart surgeons.
-Collateral damages to hospitals like broken glass were not being repaired.
+Collateral damage to hospitals like broken glass was not being repaired.
 The Palestinian Red Cross was unable to respond to many calls due to the military operations.
 Only urgent cases and surgery is being carried out in hospitals and all out-patient clinics have been closed.